Video & Audio

 We tested each product’s video quality, audio quality, connection quality, ease of use and battery life.
 While none of the video baby monitors in our review earned a perfect score across the board, each has unique strengths that make it worth considering for your nursery.

 Our hands-on testing is designed to simulate everyday experiences with baby monitors.
-We borrowed some of the monitors in our comparison from companies and purchased others.
+We borrowed some of the monitors we tested from companies and purchased others.
 The manufacturers have no input on our testing practices, and we do not share our test results or rankings with them prior to publication.

 Video Quality Is Important, HD Isn't